kubernetes/sig-release/release-team/role-handbooks/enhancements/communication-templates.md

 Then make sure the status of the enhancement is set to `Tracked for code freeze`.

-# Code Freeze Party Templates
+## Code Freeze Party Templates

+These templates should be used during the Code Freeze Party for KEPs that are `At risk for code freeze`.

-If the Enhancement Issue **does not** meet the code freeze criteria for inclusion in the current release use this template in Issue comments:
+If the enhancement **does not** meet the Code Freeze and Test Freeze criteria for inclusion in the current release, add an issue comment using this template:

 ```markdown
 Hello {enhancement owner} 👋, {current release} Enhancements team here,